 Pressing a Seam

 Pressing a seam is not ironing.
-There is a bit of patience required but is well worth ever second you spend pressing any sewn seam.
+There is a bit of patience required but is well worth every second you spend pressing any sewn seam.
 Taking your time making the pressing part of the seam adds to the quality of your finished project.

 Operating your Sewing Machine